 Let’s look at the quick fixes for iOS and Android users:

 - Scroll down to the hearing section

 - Ensure the balance for the left and right buds is in the middle

 - Adjust the volume

 You can also access this on Mac or PC.
 Go to the audio settings.
-If you have a third party sound card, bypass it by disconnecting the connection and connect it to the motherboard sound card.
+If you have a third-party sound card, bypass it by disconnecting the connection and connecting it to the motherboard sound card.

 7. Buy Products Covered With Longer Warranty